 - Screenshot >> Avoid Available window >> Click Screen Clipping last option.

 You can select the specific portion using the mouse after you release the mouse button your selected image is automatically inserted in the body of the message.

-In case you are using a simplified view in Outlook follow the instruction to get the screenshot.
+In case you are using a simplified view in Outlook follow the instructions to get the screenshot.

 This process is quick to add specific screenshot embedded in Outlook mail message using options that suits your need.